 When you applied for a home loan, you planned according to your budget at the time.
 With rates on the rise, your payments will have to be larger.
 If your budget is still the same as it was then, you may even fall behind on your repayment schedule.

-With variable rate home loans, it’s difficult to determine how much the loan will cost you in the end.
-Most lenders’ websites feature a home loan repayment calculator.
-It works on all loan types, including those with variable rates.
+With variable rate home loans, it’s difficult to determine how much the loan will cost you in the end. uno’s home loan repayment calculator works on all loan types, including those with variable rates.